snek5000/snek5000/docs/joss_paper/paper.md

 Snek5000 is based on the CDF framework Fluidsim [@fluidsim], which introduces the concept of "Fluidsim solvers".
 A Fluidsim solver consists of few files describing a set of potential and similar simulations.
 A concrete simulation can be created via a simple and generic Python API.
-For example,
+For example, for the `snek5000-cbox` solver,

 ```python
 from snek5000_cbox import Simul